Skip to main content

 How can I test that the personal data sent and the returned token match up?

-You can use the POST /token/validate endpoint to check whether the personal data you are sending through POST /token/generate is valid.
+You can use the POST /token/validate endpoint to check whether the personal data that you are sending through POST /token/generate is valid.
 POST /token/validate is used primarily for testing purposes.

 For details, see Using POST /token/validate to Test.